Skip to content

 Limiter map

-A longer stay usually fails in one of four lanes.
+A longer stay usually fails because one system runs out first.

 Compare fast